Economic Resilience Initiative

 • Saving and investing

-Food and child care are provided; transportation assistance is available on request.
-For more information, please email eri@ywcaworks.org.
+Snacks for in-person classes are provided; transportation assistance is available on request.
+For more information, please email: eri@ywcaworks.org

 Hope & Power for Your Personal Finances